 - 7.1Launch, by 2022, the masterplan for Trinity @ Grand Canal Quay, part of the Grand Canal Innovation District initiative, providing infrastructure for new research linking Engineering, Environment and Emerging Technologies.
 [E3; T@GCQ]

-- 7.2Complete work on a new generation teaching space enabled by philanthropy, the Martin Naughton E3 Learning Foundry, by 2022, providing a home for the E3 project, uniting the Schools of Computer Science and Statistics, Engineering, and Natural Sciences.
+- 7.2Complete work on a new generation teaching space enabled by philanthropy, the Martin Naughton E3 Learning Foundry, in 2023, providing a home for the E3 project, uniting the Schools of Computer Science and Statistics, Engineering, and Natural Sciences.
 This building will achieve Well Building standards and BREEAM excellence.
 [E3; ES]

 - 7.3Develop plans for a new Law School with new and enhanced learning and research facilities.
 [LSDP]